Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint deletes a specific education.
+This endpoint deletes a specific Education.

 ### HTTP Request